konpyutaika/nifikop/site/website/versioned_docs/version-v1.1.0/3_manage_nifi/1_manage_clusters/2_cluster_scaling/1_scaling_mechanism.md

 ```

 :::important
-**Note :** The `Node.Id` field must be unique in the `NifiCluster.Spec.Nodes` list.
+**Note:** The `Node.Id` field must be unique in the `NifiCluster.Spec.Nodes` list.
 :::

-3. Apply the new `NifiCluster` configuration :
+3. Apply the new `NifiCluster` configuration:

 ```sh
 kubectl -n nifi apply -f config/samples/simplenificluster.yaml
 ```

-4. You should now have the following resources into kubernetes :
+4. You should now have the following resources into kubernetes:

 ```console
 kubectl get pods,configmap,pvc -l nodeId=25